amrutprabhu/amrutprabhu.github.io/data/blog/2022/build-native-image-with-graalvm.md

 Let's look at what is done behind the scenes to create this build.

-In the target folder, we usually would find the compiled classes of our application in the classes directory.
+In the target folder, we would usually find compiled classes of our application in the classes directory.
 But now we have some more classes.

 ![proxy classes](/static/images/2022/build-native-image-with-graalvm/proxy-classes.png)